daprice/keyswitches.pretty/README.md

 Kailh_socket_PG1350_optional | Enables switch to be attached with either through-hole soldering or hot-swappable mount | ![PG1350 optional socket mount](images/Kailh_socket_PG1350_optional.png)
 Kailh_socket_PG1350_optional_reversible | Enables switch to be attached on either side of the PCB with either through-hole soldering or hot-swappable mount | ![PG1350 optional socket mount, reversible](images/Kailh_socket_PG1350_optional_reversible.png)

+### Notes (all footprints)

+The square in the layer F.Fab is meant to represent the outline of the switch as it would be mounted on the board.
+This is a change from older versions of this library but matches the KiCad library convention.

-The plate footprint and outer edge of the switches themselves, as well as the LED mount area, are marked on the layer Eco2.User (note: currently, the plate footprint markings, especially for MX, are meant to show the overall dimensions of the cutout, not to be detailed enough to cut a plate from)
+The plate footprint and LED mount area are marked on the layer Eco2.User.
+The plate footprint markings, especially for MX, are meant to show the overall dimensions of the cutout, not to be detailed enough to cut a plate from.

 ## Other included components